nuxt/nuxt/docs/3.api/3.utils/preload-route-components.md

 title: "preloadRouteComponents"
 ---

-# `preloadComponents`
+# `preloadRouteComponents`

-`preloadRouteComponent` allows you to manually preload individual pages in your Nuxt app.
+`preloadRouteComponents` allows you to manually preload individual pages in your Nuxt app.

 > Preloading routes loads the components of a given route that the user might navigate to in future.
 This ensures that the components are available earlier and less likely to block the navigation, improving performance.